openshift/enhancements/enhancements/etcd/automated-backups-no-config.md

 ## Proposal

-To enable automated etcd backups of an Openshift cluster, a default etcd backup option to be introduced.
-Using a `SideCar` container within each etcd pod, backups could be taken with no config from user.
+To enable automated etcd backups of an Openshift cluster, a default backup option is to be taking sing a `SideCar` container within each etcd pod, with no configuration from user.

 ### User Stories

 * As a cluster administrator I would like OCP cluster backup to be taken without configuration.
 * As a cluster administrator I would like to schedule recurring OCP cluster backups so that I have a recent cluster state to recover from in the event of quorum loss (i.e. losing a majority of control-plane nodes).
-* As a cluster administrator I would like to have alerts upon failure to take OCP cluster backup.

 ### API Extensions